HIGH SPEED TRAINS

 line running directly between Paris, Brussels, Liege and Cologne, with

-a line to Antwerp and Amsterdam.
+a line to Antwerp and Amsterdam (see Thalys High Speed Red Bullet).
 Spain now has the AVE “Alta Velocidad

 Española” and in Italy the high speed train is Eurostar